trollize/video-frame-extractor.html/README.md

 # Why 3 Files?

-video-frame-extractor-zip-csv.html (online version) uses external *.js file so it won't run offline.
+video-frame-extractor-zip-csv.html (non-portable/online version) uses external *.js file so it won't fully (50% offline) run offline, but you can still manually download each frame as it previews each frame.
+Also, offline you can still download the list of data URLs (CSV file, just the ZIP packager must be online).

-video-frame-extractor-zip-csv-embedded-JS.html (offline/local version) has the JavaScript code embedded to make it portable (runs on linux/android/windows/mac) and will and do it's thing offline or without internet (my addition).
+video-frame-extractor-zip-csv-embedded-JS.html (offline/local version) has the JavaScript code embedded to make it portable (runs on linux/android/windows/mac) and will and do it's thing offline or without internet.
+I had to embed the source code because claude couldn't provide an antique ES3 solution, instead we got an external ES5 script to a least run).
 107KB

-video-frame-extractor-zip-csv-compressed-JS.html (offline) is embedded JS, but it's the script is compressed to half the size (48KB).
+video-frame-extractor-zip-csv-compressed-JS.html (portable offline) is embedded JS, but it's the script is compressed to half the size (48KB).
+The compression I made is self extracting within itself...